 Later on, a physicist called J.J.
-Thompson discovered a particle called the electron.
+Thomson discovered a particle called the electron.
 When electric current moves through a wire, it's because electrons are moving.
-Thompson showed that these electrons came out of atoms.
-This showed that Dalton's model of atoms as solid spheres was wrong, because atoms could have electrons pulled out of them.
-Thompson imagined the electrons scattered around the atom like pieces of fruit in a cake.
-Because of this, Thompson's model is called the plum pudding model.
+Thomson showed that these electrons came out of atoms.
+This showed that Dalton's model of atoms as solid spheres was wrong because atoms could have electrons pulled out of them.
+Thomson imagined the electrons scattered around the atom like pieces of fruit in a cake.
+Because of this, Thomson's model is called the plum pudding model.

 In 1907, Ernest Rutherford did an experiment which had very surprising results.
-They fired a type of particle called an alpha particle (you'll learn more about those in some of the physics activities) at a thin sheet of gold.
-They expected the alpha particles to go straight through the gold sheet- and most did.
+He fired a type of particle called an alpha particle (you'll learn more about those in some of the physics activities) at a thin sheet of gold.
+He expected the alpha particles to go straight through the gold sheet - and most did.
 But a few bounced off the sheet, which seemed impossible.
-Rutherford said "it was almost as incredible as if you fired a 15-inch shell (a shell is a type of bullet) at a piece of tissue paper and it came back and hit you".
+Rutherford said "It was almost as incredible as if you fired a 15-inch shell (a shell is a type of bullet) at a piece of tissue paper and it came back and hit you."

 The only way to make sense of the results of the alpha scattering experiment was if the plum pudding model was wrong.
 In Rutherford's model of the atom, all of the positive charge and most of the mass of the atom had to be squeezed into a tiny sphere at the centre of the atom.
 In Rutherford's nuclear model of the atom, there were positive protons in the nucleus at the centre of the atom, surrounded by a cloud of negative electrons flying around the rest of the atom.

 The nuclear model of the atom explained the results of the alpha scattering experiment.
-Most alpha particles passed through the foil easily, because they passed through the gaps between nuclei.
+Most alpha particles passed through the foil easily because they passed through the gaps between nuclei.
 However, when an alpha particle hit a nucleus head-on, it bounced straight off it.
 Since only a few alpha particles bounced off the nucleus, the nucleus must be very small.
 Unfortunately, there were problems with the nuclear model.
 It was hard to explain why the electrons weren't pulled in towards the nucleus.
-Later on, scientists discovered that atoms can give off (emit) and absorb light, but only of specific colours; that's why fluorescent lamp tubes are often a strange purply-white colour.
+Later on, scientists discovered that atoms can give off (emit) and absorb light, but only of specific colours - that's why fluorescent lamp tubes are often a strange purple-white colour.

 There was one final step in thinking about the structure of the atom.
 In 1932, James Chadwick found that not all the particles in the nucleus were protons.
 There was another type of particle, with similar size and mass, but no electric charge.
 These particles were called neutrons.
 So instead of just protons in the nucleus, there was a mixture of protons and neutrons.

-Everyone you've learned about in this activity had to use their imagination to think of a model of the atom which explained what they knew about what atoms do.
+Everyone you've learned about in this activity had to use their imagination to think of a model of the atom that explained what they knew about how atoms behave.
 When they found new information, they had to change their model to include the new information.
 That's OK because that's what scientists do.